Sig Engineering - Part 1 - Solana's Gossip Protocol

 Sending Push Messages

-In Sig, a PushMessage is defined as struct { Pubkey, []CrdsValue }: a source Pubkey, and an slice of CrdsValue(s).
-The source pubkey will be the same pubkey on the local node's contact information.
-And the array of values will be the new CrdsValue(s) that are being pushed.
+In Sig, a PushMessage is defined as struct { Pubkey, []SignedGossipData }: a source Pubkey, and an slice of SignedGossipData(s).
+The source Pubkey will match the local node's contact information.
+And the array of values will be the new SignedGossipData(s) that are being pushed.

 An important note is that all messages sent through gossip should be less than or equal to a maximum transmission unit (MTU) of 1280 bytes (which is referred to as the Packet struct throughout the codebase).

-Because sometimes there are more CrdsValue(s) to push than can fit inside one of these packets (i.e., bytes([]CrdsValue) > MTU), the CrdsValue(s) are partitioned into packet-sized chunk PushMessage(s) instead of one large PushMessage.
+Because sometimes there are more SignedGossipData(s) to push than can fit inside one of these packets (i.e., bytes([]SignedGossipData) > MTU), the SignedGossipData(s) are partitioned into packet-sized chunk PushMessage(s) instead of one large PushMessage.

 These PushMessage(s) are then sent to all the nodes in the local node's ActiveSet.